fheahdythdr/fflags/README.md

 alternatively, input the url file:///path/to/json/file (ex. file:///C:\RCO2\custom_settings.json)

-find all the extra fvariables not included in L8X's ClientAppSettings.json [here](https://github.com/MaximumADHD/Roblox-Client-Tracker/blob/roblox/FVariables.txt)
+find all the extra fvariables not included in ~~L8X's~~ the ClientAppSettings.json [here](https://github.com/MaximumADHD/Roblox-Client-Tracker/blob/roblox/FVariables.txt)

+l8x is no longer trusted by the RCO community so i've removed all auto-updating of the fflags.

+you will have to manually find optimizing variables at the link above or within the [RBXFlags org](https://github.com/rbxflags)